Real Name | Leland Corso |

 Corso made a brief cameo in a 2006 Nike commercial featuring the fictional Briscoe High School football team, portrayed by football icons such as Michael Vick, LaDainian Tomlinson, Brian Urlacher, Troy Polamalu, and fellow FSU great Deion Sanders, and by coaches Don Shula, Jimmy Johnson, and Urban Meyer.
 Corso takes his hawk mascot head off while the game's deciding play unfolds in slow-motion.

 Corso appeared annually in EA Sports' NCAA Football titles along with Herbstreit and play-by-play man Brad Nessler until NCAA Football 11, in which he does not do play-by-play.
-The 2006 edition of the game begins with Corso making his mascot headgear prediction.
-If the team Corso chooses does not have a mascot, he wears the helmet instead like on College GameDay.
-During play selection, players can opt for "Ask Corso", replicating the "Ask Madden" feature in the Madden NFL series.[11]
+The 2006 to 2011 6th gen console editions of the games feature a pre-show which includes Corso making his mascot headgear prediction.
+If the team Corso chooses does not have a mascot, he wears the helmet from the team picked instead like on College GameDay.
+During play selection, players can opt for "Ask Corso", replicating the "Ask Madden" feature in the Madden NFL series.[13]

 Other work, charities, and personal life